paralect/ship-deploy/README.md

 # Getting Started

-Deploy scripts for Kubernetes.
+Deploy scripts for Kubernetes

+External services you need:
+- Kubernetes cluster (you can create it on [Digital Ocean](https://www.digitalocean.com/) for ex.)
+- [DockerHub](https://hub.docker.com/) repos for you services (api, web, landing)
+- DNS provider account (ex. [cloudflare](https://www.cloudflare.com/))

+[Kubernetes concepts](https://kubernetes.io/docs/concepts/)

 Install kubectl and helm client before using it

-[Kubernetes concepts](https://kubernetes.io/docs/concepts/)

 Kubectl is a command line tool for controlling Kubernetes clusters.
-To install kubectl follow [kubectl installation docs](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
+To install kubectl follow [kubectl installation docs](https://kubernetes.io/docs/tasks/tools/install-kubectl/)<br/>
+After that you can create `.kube` folder in you home directory (if it not exist).
+Put your Kubernetes cluster to `.kube/config` file (or merge your cluster config into existing one)<br/>
+To check if everything works run `kubectl get pods -A` in terminal.
+You should see some pods there<br/>
+*Helpful [tool](https://github.com/ahmetb/kubectx) for managing several Kubernetes clusters*

-Helm is the package manager for Kubernetes.
-Currently we are using helm v2.
-To install helm client follow [helm installation docs](https://v2.helm.sh/docs/install/)<br/>
+Helm is a package manager for Kubernetes. **Currently we are using helm v2.** To install helm client follow [helm installation docs](https://v2.helm.sh/docs/install/)<br/>
 *You do not need to install tiller*

 ## Deploy scripts structure